 “This book is centered upon constitutional law and cases decided by the United States Supreme Court.
 Its argument, somewhat paradoxically it might seem, is that a fixation upon the Supreme Court and United States constitutional law as it currently functions and it is theoretically justified is very problematic.
 What I attempt in the pages that follow is a reconstruction of legal theory with the prime aim of making it more democratic in both concept and practice.
 This explains why I have called the title The Democratic Constitution.”

-Chair of the Philosophy Department, Keya Maitra, was recently awarded the Ruth and Leon Feldman Professorship for Scholarship for 2015-16
+Keya Maitra awarded the Ruth and Leon Feldman Professorship for Scholarship for 2015-16

 This is one of the highest honors that UNC Asheville presents annually to honor a faculty member who has excelled in either scholarship or service.
 The review committee looks at the faculty’s work over the last 15 years and the major contributions which are made.